cardano-foundation/developer-portal/docs/stake-pool-course/introduction-to-cardano.md

         5. Before broadcasting the block, the slot leader generates a new secret key **\(Key-evolving signature\)**.
 The public key remains the same, but the secret key is updated in every step and the old key is erased.
         6. It is impossible to forge old signatures with new keys.
 And it is also impossible to derive previous keys from new ones.
         7. Finally, the slot leader broadcast the new block to the network.
         8. The **rewards** obtained by the slot leaders are calculated at the end of the epoch.
-Rewards come from transaction fees and funds from the ADA reserve.
+Rewards come from transaction fees and funds from the ada reserve.

 **What happens in the case of a fork in the chain?**